rust-lang/rfcs/text/0000-adaptive-hashing.md

 ## For the HashMap API

 One day, we may want to hash HashMaps.
 The hashing infrastructure can be changed to allow it.
-The implementation of Hash for HashMap can hash the hashes stored in every map, rather than  However, adaptive hashing makes it harder to write a correct and performant implementation of Hash for HashMap.
+The implementation of Hash for HashMap can hash the hashes stored in the map, rather than hash the contents of each key in the map.
+However, adaptive hashing makes it harder to write a correct and performant implementation of Hash for HashMap.
 If two HashMaps (that can be compared) have equal values, they must hash to the same integer.
-However, with adaptive hashing, HashMap can switch to the safe mode, which means it no longer stores the same hashes as other HashMaps that remain in ‘fast’ mode.
-The only way to handle the situation for the safe mode is to rehash all keys as if the HashMap were in ‘fast’ mode, which may take a significant time.
+However, with adaptive hashing, HashMap can switch to the safe mode, which means it no longer stores the same hashes as other HashMaps that remain in the fast mode.
+The only way to handle the situation for the safe mode is to rehash all keys as if the HashMap were in the fast mode, which may take a significant time.

 ## For the order of iteration

 Currently, HashMaps have nondeterministic order of iteration by default.
-This is seen as a good thing, because programmers that test programs won’t learn to rely on a fixed iteration order.
-Otherwise, programmers might not know that their programs only work with a specific iteration order.
+This is seen as a good thing, because testing will catch code that relies on a specific iteration order.
+Otherwise, programmers might not know that their programs only work with a fixed iteration order.
 To keep nondeterministic order, SipHash’s thread-local seed may be used for all hashers.

 # Drawbacks